 - Category specific documents, as described in I-765 Instructions.

 Please refer to I-765 addresses to determine the filing location specific to your category.

 Social Security Number

-If you already don’t have Social Security Number, you can request that to be issued to you as part of the EAD application.
+If you don’t already have a Social Security Number, you can request that to be issued to you as part of the EAD application.

-Alternatively, once your EAD is approved, if you already don’t have the Social Security Number, you can apply for one.
-You should take your EAD card and passport with you to Social Security Administration (SSA) office.
+Alternatively, once your EAD is approved, if you don’t already have a Social Security Number, you can apply for one.
+You should take your EAD card and passport with you to a Social Security Administration (SSA) office.

 I-140/I-485 Concurrent Filing

 There are several specific rules that apply for issuance of EAD for those who file concurrent I-140/I-485 applications.

 - An applicant can apply for an EAD either along with an I-485 application or any time after that as long as an I-485 application is pending.
 If the EAD is not issued by USCIS service center within 90 days, an applicant can obtain an interim EAD at the local district office.